robertguss/cookiecutter-modern-python-projects/README.md

 ## 📄 License

 This template is licensed under the MIT License.
-Generated projects can use any license you choose during generation.

 ## 🙏 Acknowledgments